yairgd/gdbforge/docs/WINDOW_MANAGEMENT.md

 | Thread | Active thread ID |
 | Backend | `GDB` / `OpenOCD` indicator |

-**Design decision:** status bar is **read-only** and outside the split tree — it never steals focus.
+**Design decision:** the global status bar is **read-only** and outside the split tree — it never steals focus.
 Updates arrive via `core.Event` from debugger backends, not from widget polling.
+This is separate from the per-pane focus indicator described above.

 ---